-Juan Roberto Ramirez is the Vice-President on the United I.S.D.
+Juan Roberto Ramirez is the Secretary on the United I.S.D.
 Board of Trustees.
-Even though Ramirez is the District 6 representative, he says his goal is to serve the District as a whole and give the students the best education programs possible.
-“Let’s not forget that we work united for what is best for our children,” Ramirez said.
-Ramirez serves parents and students attending Alexander H.S., United H.S., Clark M.S., United M.S., Washington M.S., Clark Elementary, Fasken Elementary, Finley Elementary, Kazen Elementary, and Nye Elementary.
+Even though Ramirez is the District 6 representative, he says his goal is to serve the District as a whole and give the students the best educational programs possible.
+“Let’s not forget that we work, united, for what is best for our children,” Ramirez said.
+Ramirez is the Board Member for Alexander High School, United High School, Clark Middle School, United Middle School., Washington Middle School, Clark Elementary, Fasken Elementary, Finley Elementary, Kazen Elementary, and Nye Elementary.

 Ramirez is a retired U.S. Customs Agent.
 He is veteran of the Vietnam conflict, serving his country in the U.S. Army.
 After graduating from Martin High School, Ramirez attended Laredo Community College and earned a degree in Business Administration.
 He is also a graduate of the Federal Law Enforcement Academy.
-Ramirez worked for U.S. Federal Government as he became involved in training sessions such as FBI and DEA.
-Ramirez became aware of how drugs and crime were slowly plaguing our youth, and made sure that they were given a second chance at life.
-“I have been a mentor for many years.
+As Ramirez worked for U.S. Federal Government, he became involved in training sessions through the FBI and DEA.
+Ramirez became aware of how drugs and crime were slowly plaguing our youth and made sure that they were given a second chance at life.
+“I have been a mentor for our youth for many years.
 I have attended parental and gang facilitator meetings over the years, as I strongly believe that education starts at home,” Ramirez said.

 When asked how he got involved with the United I.S.D.
-Board of Trustees, Ramirez responded, “It was through my years as a Federal Law Enforcement Officer and my involvement with Boy Scouts that led me to fight for those children whose voice have not been heard.
-I believe in second chances.”
-Once opportunity knocked on the front door for Mr. Ramirez, he simply could not resist as he ran and made a vow to make a positive change for his beloved school district.
+Board of Trustees, Ramirez responded, “It was through my years as a Federal Law Enforcement Officer and my involvement with Boy Scouts that led me to fight for those children whose voices had not been heard.”

-Mr. Ramirez is married to Maricela Ramirez and has five children, twelve grandchildren, and two great grandchildren.
+Mr. Ramirez is married to Maricela Ramirez and has five children, eleven grandchildren, and five great grandchildren.